Connect with us

 Hindsight gives that to you.

-But looking back after every event is not going to help you.
+But looking back after every event will not help you.

 We won’t grow from it.